You can of course use beef for this recipe; brisket or a chuck roast would be good, and you could also use London broil or tri-tip.

 - 1 medium onion, chopped

-2 Preheat the oven to 275 degrees.
-Actually, 225 is a better temperature, but the roast can take up to 8 hours to properly cook then; this is what I do at home on weekends.
-At 275 degrees, the roast will probably take about 5 hours to cook.
-You can go up to 300 degrees – a typical venison roast will be ready in 3 1/2 hours at this temperature – but you will get gray, not pink, meat.
+2 Preheat the oven to 275°F. Actually, 225°F is a better temperature, but the roast can take up to 8 hours to properly cook then; this is what I do at home on weekends.
+At 275°F, the roast will probably take about 5 hours to cook.
+You can go up to 300°F – a typical venison roast will be ready in 3 1/2 hours at this temperature – but you will get gray, not pink, meat.
 It will still taste good, though.

-3 Now you have an optional step: You can, if you choose, brown the venison in butter or oil.
+3 Brown venison in butter or oil (optional): Now you have an optional step: You can, if you choose, brown the venison in butter or oil.
 I chose not to because if you then simmer the venison at a low enough temperature, it will remain pink all the way through.
 If you brown the outside, you will get a gray ring around the edge of the venison when you cut into it.
 Either way is fine.

 4 Cook the venison in the marinade: Pour the marinade into a Dutch oven or other lidded, oven-proof pot and bring it to a boil.
 Add the venison to the pot.
 Cover and put in the oven.

 If the venison is not submerged by the marinade, turn the roast over every hour.
 This is also a good way to test for doneness – you want the roast to almost be falling apart.

 The roast should take between 3 1/2 to 8 hours to cook, depending on the oven temperature.
 At 275°F, it should take about 5 hours to cook.

 5 Remove roast from oven and coat with oil or melted butter: When the roast is done (completely tender), take it out of the pot and coat it with some of the 1/4 cup olive oil or melted butter.
 Reserve the rest of the oil or butter for later.
 Wrap it in foil.